Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

 However, privacy improves because an extra relay increases path diversity and makes end-to-end correlation attacks more difficult.
 In short, **4 nodes reduce performance slightly but strengthen anonymity** by adding one more layer of relay separation between the user and destination.

+# Q2
+(a) **k-anonymity**
+k-anonymity is suitable because it allows the company to release a dataset for public use while ensuring that each user’s record is indistinguishable from at least \(k-1\) others based on key identifiers.
+This prevents contestants from identifying specific individuals while still allowing data analysis for improving algorithms.

+---

+(b) **differential privacy**
+Differential privacy is appropriate because it allows the company to collect and analyze movement data while adding calibrated noise, preventing the app from learning any specific individual’s exact location.
+This keeps aggregate trends accurate but hides personal trajectories.

+---

+(c) **PIR (Private Information Retrieval)**
+PIR allows a user to query a database (like checking if a domain name is taken) without revealing which specific entry they are interested in.
+This prevents the DNS server from inferring your target domain and mitigates cybersquatting risks.

+---

+(d) **SMPC (Secure Multiparty Computation)**
+SMPC allows multiple parties (the hospital and residents) to jointly compute whether a match exists (e.g., “someone in my apartment is infected”) without revealing any other private information about either party.

 # Programming
 (a)